Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Simulation study

 \section{Simulation study}

 We conduct a simulation study to investigate the performance of isotropy tests using both parametric and nonparametric replication of point patterns.
 We assess the distortions of size and power caused by null model misspecification in tests with parametric replication and gauge the potential advantage offered by the nonparametric approach.
 We also provide results that can guide the implementation of isotropy tests with tiling.
-The study consists of realistic scenarios with point process models representing different types of anisotropy and inter-point interactions.
-Testing is implemented from a perspective of a practitioner analysing a pattern generated from an unknown model such that the study's results are indicative of how the tests would perform on real data.
+In the study, testing is implemented from a perspective of a practitioner analysing a pattern generated from an unknown point process model.
+We selected models whose realisations may be confused by practitioners as being generated from similar, but simpler, or more popular models, such as those used in a study by \cite{RajalaT.2022Tfii}.
+To make misspecification a realistic scenario, we parameterised the models to ensure that their realisations do not exhibit the model's characteristic features very strongly.
+Therefore, our study's results are indicative of how the tests would perform on real data in situations when choosing a null model for parametric replication is challenging.